PON1 gene and Antioxidant Needs

 The PON1 gene shows many polymorphisms in the coding and promoting regions.

-Polymorphisms in the PON1 gene are associated with coronary artery disease and diabetic retinopathy.
+Polymorphisms in the PON1 gene have an association with coronary artery disease and diabetic retinopathy.

 PON1 association with antioxidant needs

-PON1 is considered to play a major role in oxidative stress and inflammatory response by virtue of its association with HDL cholesterol in the body.
+PON1 plays a major role in oxidative stress and inflammatory response by virtue of its association with HDL cholesterol in the body.

 HDL facilitates the secretion of the PON1 enzyme, which in turn prevents the oxidation of HDL and stimulates cholesterol efflux from the cells.